Create & View Content

 Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view in Dundas BI, depending on which mode you are currently in.

-You can embed dashboards and other views inside another view, and filter them from the top level.
+You can embed dashboards and other views inside another view, and also filter them from the top level.

 A slideshow lets you display multiple dashboards and other views in sequence automatically.